jschrier/blog/_posts/2024-12-26-Retrieval-Augmented-Generation,-Revisited.md

   LLMEvaluator -> <|"Prompts" -> LLMPromptGenerator@SemanticSearchIndex["catechism_default"]|>]
 ```

-> According to the context provided, gaining eternal life involves several key components: 1. **Faith and Grace**: Eternal life is a supernatural gift that depends on God's gratuitous initiative.
-Belief in Christ and the grace infused by the Holy Spirit are essential.2. **Purification from Sin**: One must purify themselves in action, thought, and word, striving for a pure soul.
-This involves a life free from sin and its consequences through God's grace.3. **Following Christ's Example**: Emulate Christ's life and teachings, leading a life of charity and holiness.
-This is done by acting rightly and doing good as a reflection of one's faith.4. **Participating in the Sacraments**: Baptism and the Eucharist play a significant role in experiencing and receiving the grace that leads to eternal life.5. **Desiring Union with God**: Cultivate a desire to be with Christ, transforming one's death into an act of obedience and love towards God.
-This demonstrates trust in the promise of eternal life.6. **Practice of Charity**: A conversion with fervent charity helps in attaining complete purification, freeing one from the temporal punishment of sin.The Beatitudes and a life aligned with God's divine plan are also significant in this journey.
+> According to the context provided, gaining eternal life involves several key components:
+> 1. **Faith and Grace**: Eternal life is a supernatural gift that depends on God's gratuitous initiative.
+Belief in Christ and the grace infused by the Holy Spirit are essential.
+> 2. **Purification from Sin**: One must purify themselves in action, thought, and word, striving for a pure soul.
+This involves a life free from sin and its consequences through God's grace.
+> 3. **Following Christ's Example**: Emulate Christ's life and teachings, leading a life of charity and holiness.
+This is done by acting rightly and doing good as a reflection of one's faith.
+> 4. **Participating in the Sacraments**: Baptism and the Eucharist play a significant role in experiencing and receiving the grace that leads to eternal life.
+> 5. **Desiring Union with God**: Cultivate a desire to be with Christ, transforming one's death into an act of obedience and love towards God.
+This demonstrates trust in the promise of eternal life.
+> 6. **Practice of Charity**: A conversion with fervent charity helps in attaining complete purification, freeing one from the temporal punishment of sin.
+>
+> The Beatitudes and a life aligned with God's divine plan are also significant in this journey.
 These involve discernment in the use of earthly goods and aligning one's life with the vision and values of the Kingdom of Heaven.

 ## tl;dr--RAG in 3 easy steps: